 I intentionally chose to balance my love of instrument work (both making & repair of orchestral strings) and orchestral bass playing.
 Ginny, my wonderful wife, managed to actually bring me to peace with the decision to continue doing both!
 As in the past, that balance necessarily swings toward one or the other, something that I find synergistically renewing.

 My current making has benefitted from the mentoring of luthier Michael Darnton, at the Southern California Violin & Bow Makers Workshop.
-He enlightened my way of seeing, educating me on Stradivari's unending genius.
+He enlightened my way of seeing, educating me on Stradivari's limitless genius.
 I continue to love orchestral bass playing with the Rochester Philharmonic, and making stringed instruments, currently numbering around thirty.

 I also believe my experience as a string player helps customers achieve the most from their instruments.
 Love of music is the glue that binds it all together.
 I'm grateful to have such bounty in life -- family, musical friendships, sincere musical expression, hands and feet that take abuse.

 Life is short, so ya gotta love it!"